-- All children and staff are healthy and stay safe. - Parents/carers and children feel secure and confident in the school's ability to support their child. - Children make a positive contribution and are able to access a wide and varied curriculum, including extra-curricular activities. - Ensure all staff understand their duty of care to safeguard children in all aspects of their needs, especially within the event of an emergency. - Ensure all staff are appropriately trained, competent and confident in knowing what to do in an emergency. - Develop the schools understanding that certain medical conditions are serious and can be potentially life threatening, particularly if ill managed or misunderstood. - That the school understands the importance of medication being taken as prescribed. - All staff understand common medical conditions that affect children at our school.

-• Our staff receive training on the impact that medical conditions can have on children delivered by specialist medical staff.
+- All children and staff are healthy and stay safe. - Parents/carers and children feel secure and confident in the school's ability to support their child. - Children make a positive contribution and are able to access a wide and varied curriculum, including extra-curricular activities. - Staff understand their duty of care to safeguard children in all aspects of their needs, especially within the event of an emergency. - Staff are appropriately trained, competent and confident in knowing what to do in an emergency. - Develop the schools understanding that certain medical conditions are serious and can be potentially life threatening, particularly if ill managed or misunderstood. - The school understands the importance of medication being taken as prescribed. - All staff understand common medical conditions that affect children at our school. - Staff receive training on the impact that medical conditions can have on children delivered by specialist medical staff.